katyhuff/npre247/README.md

 Periodically, I will make changes to the notebooks and add new ones throughout the semester.
 If you have not installed git, you will need to re-download the zip file.
-If you *have* installed git, navigate to your npreNNN directory and type the following:
+If you *have* installed git, navigate to your npre247 directory and type the following:

 ```